apache/druid/docs/content/ingestion/native_tasks.md

 ### Capacity Planning

-The supervisor task can create up to `maxNumSubTasks` worker tasks no matter how many task slots are currently available.
+The supervisor task can create up to `maxNumConcurrentSubTasks` worker tasks no matter how many task slots are currently available.
-As a result, total number of tasks which can be run at the same time is `(maxNumSubTasks + 1)` (including the supervisor task).
+As a result, total number of tasks which can be run at the same time is `(maxNumConcurrentSubTasks + 1)` (including the supervisor task).
 Please note that this can be even larger than total number of task slots (sum of the capacity of all workers).
-If `maxNumSubTasks` is larger than `n (available task slots)`, then `maxNumSubTasks` tasks are created by the supervisor task, but only `n` tasks would be started.
+If `maxNumConcurrentSubTasks` is larger than `n (available task slots)`, then `maxNumConcurrentSubTasks` tasks are created by the supervisor task, but only `n` tasks would be started.
 Others will wait in the pending state until any running task is finished.

 If you are using the Parallel Index Task with stream ingestion together, we would recommend to limit the max capacity for batch ingestion to prevent stream ingestion from being blocked by batch ingestion.
 Suppose you have `t` Parallel Index Tasks to run at the same time, but want to limit the max number of tasks for batch ingestion to `b`.
-Then, (sum of `maxNumSubTasks` of all Parallel Index Tasks + `t` (for supervisor tasks)) must be smaller than `b`.
+Then, (sum of `maxNumConcurrentSubTasks` of all Parallel Index Tasks + `t` (for supervisor tasks)) must be smaller than `b`.

-If you have some tasks of a higher priority than others, you may set their `maxNumSubTasks` to a higher value than lower priority tasks.
+If you have some tasks of a higher priority than others, you may set their `maxNumConcurrentSubTasks` to a higher value than lower priority tasks.
 This may help the higher priority tasks to finish earlier than lower priority tasks by assigning more task slots to them.